CanaSecret/Chastibrowse/README.md

 ## Usage

 Once installed, can be started by entering 'chastibrowse' in a terminal.
-Press enter to load more results.
+Press enter to load more results, or enter help to see all commands.

 Taking a look through the **config file** is highly recommended.
 You can find it by entering 'config' into the input prompt.